All I could muster was, “You’re my storytelling hero.”

 Read: Ben DeJesus on How John Leguizamo Has Changed American Theatre

 Over the weekend, many of my friends posted on Instagram and Facebook about how inspired they felt after watching this performance.
 And they should feel that way.
 Our Latin History isn’t taught in schools like it should be.
 In fact, Texas has been fighting for “Ethnic Studies” or Mexican-American studies to be in schools across the state.
 Progress has been made but there’s still a lot of work to do.
 Many of us have taken it upon ourselves to teach our kids history that isn’t whitewashed.
 Why?
-Because it’s important for our kids – and us – to know both about our Latino triumphs, our contributions and our extinct people.Queridos, he’s left Texas but @latinhistory101 is touring through November.
-GO SEE IT.
-And if it’s not coming to a city near you, watch it on Netflix.
-If you’re like me, watch it on Netflix and then go see it each night it’s in your city.
+Because it’s important for our kids – and us – to know both about our Latino triumphs, our contributions and our extinct people.NOTE: On Netflix, LH4M is rated TV-MA.
+Use your own discretion.